 Natasha Henstridge Survived Hollywood’s Predators.
 Now She Wants to Be Hired.

-The “Species” actress opens up to Marlow Stern about her new film “The Night of the Sicario,” speaking out against Harvey Weinstein and Brett Ratner, and much more.
+The “Species” actress opens up about her new film “The Night of the Sicario,” speaking out against Harvey Weinstein and Brett Ratner, and much more.

 “They don’t mess around with this quarantine stuff,” says Natasha Henstridge with a nervous chuckle.
 “I literally had someone from the police department check on me to make sure I was quarantining properly last night.
 And I’ve been vaccinated!”